WhatsApp

 Test before you commit.
 Most platforms on this list offer free trials.
 Use them.
 The experience of actually booking a desk and checking in is different from reading a feature list.

-For organizations looking at how hot desking integrates with broader meeting room management, see our post on 7 common meeting room management challenges for context on how these systems work together.
+For organizations looking at how hot desking integrates with broader meeting room management, see our post on 7 common meeting room challenges for context on how these systems work together.

 The Connection Between Hot Desking and Meeting Room Management